Meet SelfieCircus and 8 more in Snapchat’s new startup accelerator

 -

 We have a large and highly engaged audience of teens and young adults generating millions of views per week because our content is sticky, shareable, relatable and engineered specifically for social.
 We’re a team of studio alumni and media tech innovators who have produced hit digital animated series, built groundbreaking interactive media technologies and launched mega entertainment franchises.
-Now we’re on a mission to build a nextgen animation network that delivers greater reach + engagement at a fraction of the operating cost.
+Now we’re on a mission to build a next-gen animation network that delivers greater reach + engagement at a fraction of the operating cost.